yuchdev/CppBooks/README.md

 ## Beginner to C++

-These books (well, one book so far) are for software developers with some experience in other languages, and willing to become familiar with C++
+These books are for software developers with some experience in other languages, and willing to become familiar with C++

 * [A Tour of C++ 2nd Edition](https://www.amazon.com/dp/0134997832) (Bjarne Stroustrup, 2018)